poniponiponiponiponiponiponiponiponi/yayachip8rsemu/README.md

 Yet another `yet another chip8 rust emulator` that I created for fun, because there aren't enough of them already.
-Well to be precise I used the word emulator because it's a popular thing in the EmuDev community but it's an interpreter since a CHIP-8 CPU doesn't exist.
+Well to be precise I used the word `emulator` because it's a popular thing in the EmuDev community but it's an interpreter since a CHIP-8 CPU doesn't exist.
 If you're writing a CHIP-8 interpreter on your own this project might be useful for you to compare it with your implementation when you will come across a bug or something, especially since I put some focus on having a good disassembly, debugger, etc.

 ## Features
 - A simple debugger
 - Disassembler
+- Speedhacks
+- Quirks implementation
 - "Time travel" through snapshots

 ## How to run